 - Trimming small branches away from gutters and fences

 How to Choose the Best Garden Loppers

 Make sure you check the blade is sharp.
 If there is no way of testing the tools on a branch in store then find a piece of paper and test it.

-This isn’t a fool proof method given the fact paper is much easier to cut than plant limbs but if the blades don’t cut paper quickly, efficiently and straight then you can’t expect that they will do a much better job on plant limbs.
+This isn’t a fool proof method given the fact paper is much easier to cut than plant limbs, but if the blades don’t cut paper quickly, efficiently and straight then you can’t expect that they will do a much better job on plant limbs.

-Garden loppers normally range in price from $15 to $150, I wouldn’t touch a pair cheaper than $30 and would probably look at the tools in the $50-$60 cost range.
+The best garden loppers normally range in price from $15 to $150, I wouldn’t touch a pair cheaper than $30 and would probably look at the tools in the $50-$60 cost range.

 With over 65 years of unsurpassed quality, FELCO is know around the world for providing top-quality pruningand cutting products.
 FELCO 200 Straight Cutting Head Loppers are built with Aluminum Fiber Tubes for durability and longer use.

 Considering the fatigue in longer usage, this lopper comes with a shock absorption system to reduce impact in your every cut.